Find out more about 2022 UK bank holidays, including what's open when and key dates such as Easter and Christmas.

-There is no public transport on Christmas Day and a limited service on Boxing Day.
+Public transport in London does not operate on Christmas Day and has a limited service on Boxing Day.
 Most attractions, shops and restaurants are closed.

-On Easter Sunday large shops have to be closed by law, though small shops can open.
-Public transport may be reduced over Easter.
+On Easter Sunday, large shops in London have to be closed by law, but small shops can open.
+Public transport services may be reduced over the long Easter weekend.

-Public transport may also be affected, with reduced services.
-Always plan your journey in advance on the Transport for London website.
+Services on public transport might also be reduced.
+Plan your journey in advance on the Transport for London website.

 Public holiday dates